azusa-ui/regression-analysis-assignment/README.md

 ---
 ## 17. License
 This repository is licensed under the MIT License.
-Please cite the author if using any part of this repository.

 ---